espenwaaga/doc/docs/how-to/naisdevice/install-naisdevice.md

 !!! warning

     To make sure you are using naisdevice as securely as possible, make sure you are a member of the [Slack channel #naisdevice](https://nav-it.slack.com/archives/C013XV66XHB).
 Important information will be published there.
 This also where you find us, if you need any help.

+!!! note

+    On first time connection you will be presented with soft policies (aka.
+Do's & Don'ts)